adityadeole24/Deloitte-Challenge/README.md

 &nbsp;

-### AWS SNS Topic
+### AWS SNS

-A SNS topic is deployed in sync with the CloudWatch Alarms.
+A AWS SNS topic is deployed in sync with the CloudWatch Alarms.
 The developer can choose to alert and send notification if any CloudWatch Alarms are out of threshold.

 &nbsp;